acjh13/acjh13.github.io/_projects/kindred.md

 ## Main Responsibilities

-My main contributions to this project were as a Producer and a Programmer/Designer.
+My main contributions to this project were as a Producer, Programmer and Designer.

 ### Production

 Production-wise I managed a team of 11: 3 artists, 6 programmers and 2 designers.
 It was a bigger team than I had previously managed and I had to quickly learn how to delegate tasks and responsibilities to the leads rather than tracking them myself.

 I followed an *Agile and Scrum* management style, with weekly team meetings to discuss progress, prioritise upcoming tasks and generally as a sync-up point so the team was aware of the project's progress.
-I also integrated a *Kanban* approach to breaking down and viewing the various tasks of the different departments via Trello.
+I also used a *Kanban* approach to breaking down and viewing the various tasks of the different departments via Trello.

 With a large team, I sought to setup pipelines between each departments, linking them to members of importance in other departments.
 For example, I worked with the Technical Lead/Scripting Programmer to setup a bug reporting system when the Design team would encounter issues with scripting behaviours.

 I also ensured that each milestone's submission was of high quality and as bug-free as possible, QA testing the project at every submission.

+Read my personal post-mortem [here]({% link _posts/2020-11-23-Postmortem-Kindred.md %})!

 ### Programming

 On the Programming side, I worked on
-- Level editor, created with ImGui and had features like
+- Level editor, created with [Dear ImGui](https://github.com/ocornut/imgui) and had features like
   - Drag and drop for asset swapping
   - Undo/Redo manager
   - Nested tree view of the scene